 - Do you want your app to support multiple platforms and devices in the shortest amount of time?

 - What is your mobile app development budget?

 As far as the performance part is concerned, when choosing between the app development platforms, the focus has to be the end user’s experience.
-Granted native app take way too long to develop, are way more costly than both hybrid and web apps.
+Granted native apps take way too long to develop, and are way more costly than both hybrid and web apps.
 Hybrid apps theoretically do put on additional load on the smartphone, but when taking into consideration the hardware specification of the average smartphone on the market, the load is negligible in most cases.
-Debugging and updating the native app is also easy when compared with hybrid apps, and the security of the application is on a different level altogether, the hybrid doesn’t even come close to native app in this regard. native app trump both its competition hands-on, users will always remember the ease of use and the memorable graphical elements.
+Debugging and updating the native app is also easy when compared with hybrid apps, and the security of the application is on a different level altogether, the hybrid doesn’t even come close to native app in this regard. native app trumps both its competition hands-on, users will always remember the ease of use and the memorable graphical elements.
 This will reduce the uninstalls and increase the retention rates of the application.

 Go For Native App Development!